turtleletortue/android_twrp_retroid_pocket2/Readme.md

 Thanks to @R0rt1z2 & @488315 for helping on this!
-Special thanks to @t0x1cSH & @carlitros900 for the touchscreen kernel fix!
+Special thanks to Retroid for releasing kernel source code!